Sarah Jaffe (journalist): Necessary Trouble

 In 2016, Jaffe published Necessary Trouble: Americans in Revolt with Nation Books.
 It looks at the preceding decade of activism in the United States, from Occupy Wall Street through the Tea Party movement to Black Lives Matter.
 Jaffe argues these protests should be understood as based in economic discontent, although with a critical lens toward the figure of the white male worker that economic populism has historically centered.
-Reviewing the book for The New York Times, Vann C. Newkirk II says Necessary Trouble "focuses on those left out of the struggle between traditional populism and corporations, including women and people of color, and her book finds the thread of economic injustice in every tapestry it weaves."
+Reviewing the book for The New York Times, Vann R. Newkirk II says Necessary Trouble "focuses on those left out of the struggle between traditional populism and corporations, including women and people of color, and her book finds the thread of economic injustice in every tapestry it weaves."

 Work Won't Love You Back

 In 2020, Jaffe published her second book, Work Won't Love You Back: How Devotion to Our Jobs Keeps Us Exploited, Exhausted and Alone with Bold Type Books.
 It described the lives of ten people with a wide range of different jobs, using critiques of emotional labor to account for increasingly demanding jobs that are not accompanied by increased financial compensation.
 Jaffe “examines and critiques the 'labor of love' ideology that insists if we’re passionate about work, we’re not working at all,” writes Mary Retta in a review for Bitch magazine.
 Jaffe argues that this logic makes workers like teachers, “'the ultimate laborers of love,’ ... expected to undergo unfair work conditions, including low pay and long hours because they love their students.”
 Further, she suggests it silences critique because low-paid (or unpaid) workers in their “dream job” in the non-profit world, internships, or academia are seen as ungrateful if they question the power arrangement in their work and who it serves: “We’re supposed to work for the love of it ... and how dare we ask questions about the way our work is making other people rich while we struggle to pay rent.”
 Ultimately, Retta finds “one of Jaffe’s most interesting points is made in her discussion of our unrequited love for labor has perverted our ability to love other human beings,” with work absorbing more and more affective investment and leaving little room for personal relationships, which Jaffe urges readers to resist, writing, “What I believe, and want you to believe too...is that love is too big and beautiful and grand and messy and human a thing to be wasted on a temporary fact of life like work.”

 The book received praise from reviewers.
 Retta says its January 2021 release during the economic upheaval of the COVID-19 pandemic meant the book “is arriving at the perfect time”.
 In The Guardian, Tim Adams likewise felt it was “an extremely timely analysis.”
 Publishers Weekly called it a “a noteworthy and persuasive call for returning to a more pragmatic view of work.”